Sarah-Bue/knit-space/README.md

 - [Favicon.cc](https://www.favicon.cc/) was used to create the site favicon.

-- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) was used to measure the quality of the page.
+- [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) was used to measure the page's quality.

-- [CDNJS](https://cdnjs.com/) was used to deliver external libraries used on the website.
+- [CDNJS](https://cdnjs.com/) was used to deliver external libraries on the website.

 [Back to top ⇧](#knitspace)